 About the Area

-Founded by Quaker settlers in the 1780's, majestic Randolph County, located in the Heart of North Carolina offers rich farmland, historic rivers and is home to the Uwharrie Mountains, one of the world's oldest mountain ranges.
-This natural beauty paints a charming and inviting backdrop for area attractions and events, and the rich cultural heritage featured in this prominent area of North Carolina.
+Founded by Quaker settlers in the 1780's, majestic Randolph County, located in the heart of North Carolina, offers rich farmland, historic rivers and is home to the Uwharrie Mountains, one of the world's oldest mountain ranges.
+This natural beauty paints a charming and inviting backdrop for area attractions and events as well as the rich cultural heritage featured in this prominent area of North Carolina.